mlsecops-fm/field-manual/README.md

 This project is licensed under the **MIT License** – see `LICENSE` for details.

-© 2025 Richard Spicer.
-MLSecOps Field Manual™.
-All rights reserved.
+---

+*MLSecOps Labs™ and MLSecOps Field Manual™ are unregistered trademarks of Richard Spicer.*